Sam Savitt

 Sam Savitt (March 22, 1917 – December 25, 2000) was an equine artist, author, and teacher, as well as an illustrator of over 130 books, in addition to 16 that he wrote.
-He was designated the official illustrator of the United States Equestrian Team, and was a founding member of the American Academy of Equine Art.
+He was designated the official illustrator of the United States Equestrian Team in 1958, and was a founding member of the American Academy of Equine Art in 1980.
 He created several horse charts that are considered authoritative works and have been used by the Smithsonian Institution.
 He was also a member of the Society of Illustrators and the Society of Animal Artists.

 Early life

 Sam Savitt was born in Wilkes-Barre, Pennsylvania in 1917.
-He graduated from Pratt Institute in 1939, and was a veteran of the Second World War, where he held the rank of First Lieutenant.
+He graduated from Pratt Institute in 1939, and was a veteran of the Second World War's Asia and Pacific theater, where he held the rank of First Lieutenant.
 He was further educated at the New School, in sculpting, as well as the Art Students League of New York in visual arts.
 Savitt was also an active equestrian, and relocated to North Salem, New York in 1956.